leonyangela/paper-js-sounds/README.md

 * [Paperjs](http://paperjs.org/) => UI
 * [Howlerjs](https://howlerjs.com/) => Sounds

-If you have any suggestions or found some debug, feel free to contact me.
+If you have any suggestions or found a bug, feel free to contact me.